developer-pranav/Zenify/README.md

 We appreciate your contributions!

-## Contact
+## 📞 Contact

-For any questions or suggestions, please open an issue or contact [Developer-Pranav](mailto:developer.pranav3306@gmail.com).
+For any questions or suggestions, please open an issue or contact [Developer Pranav](mailto:developer.pranav3306@gmail.com).